owl0108/covid_Montreal/README.md

 This is part of my personal project visualizing the spread of covid-19 in the Island of Montreal.

-This repository contains Google Apps Script codes for fetching and storing the data from the public health authority.
+The repository contains Google Apps Script codes for fetching and storing the data from the public health authority.
 (main.gs meant to be triggered daily.)

 To see the collected data: